Home / Services / AI

 AI security review

-Review assistants, copilots, internal AI tools, retrieval systems, and connected products for prompt abuse, data leakage, retrieval overreach, and unsafe defaults.
+We test assistants, copilots, internal AI tools, retrieval systems, and AI-enabled products for prompt abuse, data leakage, over-broad retrieval, and unsafe defaults.

 Workflow automation